jonchuaenzhe/efficientnet-age-gender-classifier/README.md

 ## Training

-Just 1% of the data was set aside for testing to maximise the model training (and 1000+ test images was sufficient).
+Just 1% of the data was set aside for testing to maximise the model training.
 Multiple different data augmentation techniques were applied randomly to the data, such as: rotation, cropping, flipping, etc.

 The EfficientNet B4 was downloaded from https://github.com/lukemelas/EfficientNet-PyTorch, and it was modified slightly to give a regression and classification output for age and gender.
 Transfer learning was used by keeping the ImageNet weights and training from there.

-The model was trained for 60 epochs and the best epoch at epoch 50 was saved.

 ## Testing

-The same face detection step was applied to the test images before inference, and the results were quite decent for a model with only 20 million parameters.
+The face detection step was applied to the test images before inference, and the results were good for a model with only 20 million params.
 It had an MAE of 4.8 (and std of 4.3) for age, and an accuracy of 96.8% for gender.